mrksbnc/mrksbnc/README.md

 #### Now

-- 🌱 Currently learning Mobile development and DevOps
+- 🌱  Currently learning Mobile development and Rust
 - 🚩  Working on side projects with friends
 - 🌍  Developing GIS software for archeological use

 ##### BIO